IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 - Once the credentials are entered you will see the status as `Configured` as shown.

     ![](doc/source/images/twilio-conf.png)

+- At this point you will have successfully deployed and configured the custom APIs.

 ### 4. Create a Cloud Function Action
 - Login to IBM Cloud, and create a [Create a cloud function action](https://cloud.ibm.com/functions/create/action).